zpgu/WebTerminal/README.md

 While viewing the list of sessions, anyone can get into a visible session, either watch (read only), or join (read/write).
 Also one can take over a visible session if so desired, and become the new owner.
 Owner can kill a session.
-Obviously anyone doing an exit/logout on a session will terminate the session, as well as if the destination side disconnects for whatever reason.
+Obviously anyone doing an exit/logout on a session will terminate the underlying network connection/session, as well as if the destination side disconnects for whatever reason.

 Session owner can suspend the session (temporarily detach xterm.js front end, and resume later at different time/location) by click on
 'Suspend' button, or navigating away via broswer "beforeunload" hook if supported.

 Everyone on the same session will be updated with current list of participants at all time.

-Terminal size propagation from session owner to all joined sessions whenever terminal is resized by owner.
+Terminal size propagation from session owner to all joined sessions whenever terminal is resized by owner (websocket bidirectional dataflow).

 Session interaction can be logged to a file on the server (default in /tmp directory on server, for review/audit later for example).